GeospatialCentroid/historic_map_viewer/python_scripts/README.md

 # Data Processing Scripts

 This repository contains several Python scripts designed to automate data processing tasks.
-Each script can be run independently from the command line to perform specific functions such as data enrichment, API lookups, and file updates.
+Each script can be run independent of the command line to perform specific functions such as data enrichment, API lookups, and file updates.

 ---